JAlcocerT/JAlcocerT/content/blog/ai-aissistant-updates.md

   {{< card link="https://github.com/JAlcocerT/Data-Chat" title="Data Chat Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for DB Chat with Langchain" >}}
 {{< /cards >}}

+So if you are tired of making SQL queries on your own, you can now use LLMs + Context to help you.

 {{< details title="Streamlit + DataChat AI / SQL + PyGWalker | Example 📌" closed="true" >}}